huggingface/text-generation-inference/docs/source/conceptual/tensor_parallelism.md

 <Tip warning={true}>

-Tensor Parallelism only works for model with custom kernels.
+Tensor Parallelism only works for model officially supported, it will not work when falling back on `transformers`.

 </Tip>